nathan-wisner-ms/Flexy/README.md

         FROM pg_catalog.pg_statio_user_tables
         ORDER BY data_size DESC;
          ````
-         <br> It's strongly recommend that you will chunk a large table into multiple migration jobs based on an indexed watermark column (e.g., id, timestemp) or some value that can segment the tables.
+         It's strongly recommend that you will chunk a large table into multiple migration jobs based on an indexed watermark column (e.g., id, timestemp) or some value that can segment the tables.
 The recommend size is under 20 GB for each partition.
 To check the partioned data size, you query it by:
         ````
         CREATE TEMPORARY TABLE subset1 AS (
             SELECT * FROM table1 WHERE ...
         );
         SELECT pg_size_pretty(pg_relation_size('subset1'));
         ````

-        **NOTE**: Currently, you will be responsible for the validation of partion values, make sure the sets not overlap.
+        Currently, you will be responsible for the validation of partion values, make sure the sets not overlap.
 4. Change server parameters in target database server:
     * Disable triggers and foreign keys validation by change server parameter `session_replication_role` TO `REPLICA` in target database server in global server level
-    * Increase `max_wal_size` to larget value
+    * Increase `max_wal_size` to largest value
     * Increase `maintenance_work_mem` to largest value
 6. (optional) Scale up vCores in source and target db server
 ---